Today, I have something really incredible to share…

 26. Body Warmers

-Keep a few body-warming packets stashed in your survival pack, just in case.
+Add a few warming packets to your survival pack, just in case.

 27. Rain Poncho with Hood

-Nothing will drain heat from your body (and from your soul) more than hiking in drenched clothes.
+Nothing drains the heat from your body (and from your soul) than hiking in drenched clothes.

-It may cost a few dollars more, but it’s worth it.
+It may cost a bit more, but it’s worth it.

 Because if you’re cold and wet for long, hypothermia is coming.

-Your choice of bug-out survival shelter comes down to personal preference.
+Your choice of survival shelter comes down to personal preference.

-Instead, I use my survival skills and knowledge to make a basic survival shelter.
+Instead, I use my survival skills to make a debris shelter.

 28. Tarp Shelter